 Divorce is a challenging process, both emotionally and financially.
 Many people enter the process unaware of the potential costs.
 While emotional challenges might be anticipated, the financial aspect can catch many off-guard.
-Understanding the potential expenses associated with divorce is essential to better prepare and navigate the process.
+Understanding the potential expenses associated with divorce is essential to better preparing and navigating the process.

 Learn more about contested and uncontested divorces below.
-Then, give us a call to schedule a free consultation.
+Then, call us to schedule a free consultation.

 Understanding the potential costs of divorce can help you plan accordingly.
 Financial surprises during a stressful time can exacerbate tensions and lead to further complications.
 By being informed, you're in a better position to make decisions that protect your financial future.